Making Waves at Westminster

-Starting in October, we are offering four weekly water exercise classes in the pool.
+Starting in October, we are offering four weekly water exercise classes in the pool as part of our wellness program.
 Exercising in the water is fun, easy on the joints, and effectively improves fitness.
 Below are some of the special qualities of water that provide wonderful benefits.

 The buoyancy of the water supports your body weight, reducing impact and mechanical stress on the joints, muscles, and bones.
 As a result, you can move more comfortably and easily in the water.
 Even when you are pushing yourself to exercise vigorously, your sense of effort will be reduced.

 Water is denser than air, therefore it pushes against the body in all directions.
 This helps stabilize the joints, while giving something for your muscles to work against.
 Because the resistance is all around, it stimulates muscle activation in a balance way.
 This multi-directional pressure also massages the entire body, reducing inflammation and promoting healthy circulation.

 The flow and eddies created in the water as we move challenge us to be stable and increase the workload.
 In combination with the density of water, a perfect environment is available for us to work against to develop muscle strength, cardiovascular endurance, movement control, and balance.